-This patent infringement lawsuit was filed on May 28, 2013 by DataTreasury Corporation ("DTC") against Fidelity National Information Services, Inc. (the "Company") and multiple customer banks in the US District Court for the Eastern District of Texas, Marshall Division.
+This patent infringement lawsuit was filed on May 28, 2013 by DataTreasury Corporation (the "Plaintiff") against Fidelity National Information Services, Inc. (the "Company") and multiple customer banks in the US District Court for the Eastern District of Texas, Marshall Division.
 Plaintiff alleges that the Company infringes the patents at issue by making, using, selling or offering to sell systems and methods for image-based check processing.
 The Complaint seeks damages, injunctive relief and attorneys' fees for the alleged infringement of two patents.
-On October 25, 2013, the Company filed for covered business method ("CBM") post-grant reviews of the validity of the Plaintiff's asserted patents at the US Patent and Trademark Office ("USPTO").
-On December 18, 2013, the Company filed a Motion to Stay the case pending the outcome of the CBM post-grant reviews.
-On April 4, 2014, the Company filed an Emergency Motion to Stay the case pending the Court's ruling on the underlying Motion to Stay in order to obtain relief from the aggressive schedule imposed by the Court.
+On October 25, 2013, the Company filed for covered business method ("CBM") post-grant reviews of the validity of the Plaintiff's asserted patents at the USPTO.
+The Company filed a Motion to Stay the case pending the outcome of the CBM post-grant reviews.
 On April 29, 2014, the USPTO instituted the Company's two CBM petitions.
-The trial is currently scheduled for April 13, 2015.
+On August 14, 2014, the Court granted the Company's Motion to Stay the litigation pending the outcome of the CBM review proceedings.
+The oral hearing for the CBM review proceedings is scheduled for December 9, 2014.
 An estimate of a possible loss or range of possible loss, if any, for this action cannot be made at this time.